A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 \end{prop}

 \begin{proof} We know that a precarious pair cannot be created in Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief} by Proposition \ref{prop-spa-st-prom_subsequentprecarious}, therefore we focus on the main while loop of Algorithm \ref{Alg:APPROX_SPA-S_stable}.
-Let lecturer $l_k$ be full and not precarious at some point during the main while loop Algorithm \ref{Alg:APPROX_SPA-S_stable}'s execution and assume that they later becomes precarious.
-Since $l_k$ is currently not precarious, the only way they can become so is by a student $s_i$ forming a precarious assignment to a project of $l_k$'s.
+Let lecturer $l_k$ be full and non-precarious at some point during the main while loop Algorithm \ref{Alg:APPROX_SPA-S_stable}'s execution and assume that they later becomes precarious.
+Since $l_k$ is currently non-precarious, the only way they can become so is by a student $s_i$ forming a precarious assignment to a project of $l_k$'s.
 But recall that a student will first apply to fully available projects at the head of their preference list.
 Since $l_k$ is full, no project of $l_k$'s can be considered fully available.
 In order for $s_i$ to apply to a project of $l_k$'s they must first apply to all fully available projects at the head of their list, gain the assignment and then be removed from $M$.
 But if a pair $(s_i,p_j)$ is removed from $M$, $p_j$ cannot be fully available.
 Ultimately, $s_i$ will have exhausted all previously fully available projects at the head of their list before eventually applying to a project of $l_k$'s.
-But then at that point $s_i$ cannot be precarious giving a contradiction.
+But then at that point $s_i$ cannot create a precarious pair giving a contradiction.

-Now, let $p_j$ be full and not precarious at some point during the main while loop of Algorithm \ref{Alg:APPROX_SPA-S_stable}'s execution and assume that it later becomes precarious.
+Now, let $p_j$ be full and non-precarious at some point during the main while loop of Algorithm \ref{Alg:APPROX_SPA-S_stable}'s execution and assume that it later becomes precarious.
 If $p_j$ remains full until the time at which it becomes precarious then using similar reasoning to above, any student assigning to $p_j$ cannot be precarious giving a contradiction.
 If $p_j$ becomes undersubscribed at any point then $l_k$ must be full for the remainder of the algorithm by Proposition \ref{th:stable_SPA_S_propfullyavailable}.
 It is possible at this point that $l_k$ is precarious (with precarious pairs that include projects other than $p_j$) but since $l_k$ is full, $p_j$ is not fully available.
-Therefore using similar reasoning to before, any student assigning to $p_j$ cannot be precarious giving a contradiction.
+Therefore using similar reasoning to before, any student assigning to $p_j$ cannot create a precarious pair giving a contradiction.

-It also follows then that if $l_k$ is full and $p_j$ is not precarious then $p_j$ cannot subsequently become precarious. \end{proof}
+It also follows then that if $l_k$ is full and $p_j$ is non-precarious then $p_j$ cannot subsequently become precarious. \end{proof}

 \begin{prop} Suppose a blocking pair $(s_i,p_{j'})$ of type $(3bi)$ exists at the end of the main while loop of Algorithm \ref{Alg:APPROX_SPA-S_stable}, where $l_k$ offers $p_{j'}$, and denote this time by $T_0$.
 Then at time $T_0$, $l_k$ is non-precarious. \end{prop} \begin{proof} Let $M_0$ be the matching being built at $T_0$ and let $(s_i,p_j)\in M_0$ with $l_k$ offering $p_j$.
 Suppose for contradiction that $l_k$ is precarious at $T_0$.